Billing settings

 Bill before weekend enabled

-Note: This setting is only relevant for Root debit order collections.
+Note: This setting is only relevant for Root debit order collections and external collections.

 This setting determines billing behaviour if the policy billing date falls on a Sunday or public holiday.
 These are not process days and banks cannot action debit order collections on these days.
 By default, the payment date will fall on the first process day after the billing day.
 For example, if the billing date falls on a Sunday, the collection will be actioned on the Monday (assuming that the Monday is not a public holiday).